fwessels/kvbos/README.md

 ## Key ideas

 - Separate keys and values (store in separate objects)
-- Keys are stored in an immutable append-only fashion
+- Keys and values are stored in an immutable append-only fashion
 - Use persistent addresses via 64-bit addresses
 - Make snapshotting cheap and fast
 - Use same format for in-memory and object storage (no conversions for IO)